Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 * DO provide a way to manually poll on long running operations by returning an operations object

+  *A pattern of starting operation in process 1, handing off the info needed to poll to process 2 is a relatively common pattern in distributed computing.*

 * DO provide a way to serialize the operations objects

 * DO prefer the use of the following terms for CRUD operations: